Fullspeed-Family/fullspeed-resources/content/appendix/glossary/_index.md

 The ride trick is a technique where you do a left-right or right-left steering motion right before a jump in order to tilt your car, and sometimes also get a slight nose-dive.
 Used to reduce air time.

 ##### Pancake
 A pancake is a feature that may remind you of a cake, but has a flat top part instead of it being rounded.
 It also looks like an angled turnover.
+The pancake requires free-blocking other half and can be rotated by different amounts.
+A magnet at the top is used to strengthen the grip of the car to make the feature smoother.
 ![Pancake](pancake.png)

 ##### SD (Speed Drift)